Date of Award

 This project seeks to identify and examine research that has been done on this subject in order to increase awareness of weight bias and to help prevent it in the future by promoting the fact that thin does not necessarily equal a healthy lifestyle, being large does not necessarily equal an unhealthy lifestyle, and that there are a variety of body shapes and sizes that can be perfectly healthy.

 Eller, Kelsey Rae, "Weight Discrimination: Why Current Perceptions Need to Change" (2010).
-Undergraduate Honors Theses.
+Undergraduate Honors Capstone Projects.
 45.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .